 FileMaker Server did not throw an error so we can send the file.
 The headers are straightforward, but note that this time the HTTP verb is “PUT.”

 The body of this request is the file that we are uploading in form data.

 Also note that while the HTTP response code is 200 and the X-FMS-Error is 0, it does not mean that the file was actually uploaded ok.
 To know whether we were successful, we have to signal to the Admin API that we are done with the upload.
 This call is identical to the one we made to start the upload except that here the x-fms-upload-event value is 2 instead of 1.

 At this point, we need to check whether FileMaker Server ran into an error.
 Figure 22 shows a good example of the API telling us that our API call was good (we get HTTP response code 200), but the X-FMS-Error tells us that FileMaker Server did not like our file, we got error 824.

 Running the Data Migration Tool

-The API call to perform a data migration is similar to the ones we used for uploading a file, and we will, in fact, include the clone file in this call.
+The API call to perform a data migration is similar to the ones we used for uploading a file; we will, in fact, include the clone file in this call.
 The URL is the same as before and includes the name of the source file (the ‘old’ file).

-There are a lot of headers to include in this call, including the account and passwords of a Full Access account in both source and clone files, their encryption passkeys, the size of the clone, and some DMT parameters.
+There are many headers to include in this call, including the account and passwords of a Full Access account in both source and clone files, their encryption passkeys, the size of the clone, and some DMT parameters.
 The accounts, passwords, and encryption keys all need to be Base64 encoded.

 This functionality works, of course, when you use an account with [Full Access] privileges.
 But you can now also create a new extended privilege in your FileMaker file and name it “fmmigration.”
 Any account that has this extended privilege enabled in their privilege set can be used for this Admin API call, even if the account has no other rights and no rights to modify schema.